polterguy/hyper-core/README.md

 /hyper-core/mysql/database/table/select?firstname=like:%john%&surname=like:%hansen%&[boolean]=and
 ```

-Tha above URL would fetch only items containing both the text _"john"_ in its firstname, and the value of _"hansen"_
+The above URL would fetch only items containing both the text _"john"_ in its firstname, and the value of _"hansen"_
 in its surname.

 ### Insert operation